Centenary Radio: WSB Wins a Race in the South

 However, this led to a different problem, one that affects many stations that were located in what used to be rural areas: city growth over the years caught up with the transmitter site again.

-By the early 1980s that made the value of the land a large part of the station’s value, so owner Cox Communications sold off the surrounding land to a shopping center developer, with the proviso that the transmitter and antenna would remain in place.
+By the early 1980s that made the value of the land a large part of the station’s value, so owner Cox Communications leased the surrounding land to a shopping center developer, with the proviso that the transmitter and antenna would remain in place, and sold the tower – the 1930 black iron vertical tower and Lapp base insulator – to American Tower Company (ATC).

 WSB is right in the middle of things